 Areas of Interest

-The rapid evolution of RNA viruses complicates the management of chronic infections and the control of emerging infectious agents.
-The ongoing global AIDS pandemic and the resurgence of influenza highlight the difficulties associated with these genetically labile pathogens.
-While high mutation rates make RNA viruses particularly challenging targets for vaccines and antiviral drugs, a clearer understanding of their unique evolutionary dynamics may suggest novel approaches for control.
-Our research objective is to understand mechanisms of viral evolution as they relate to pathogenesis and antiviral resistance in infected hosts.
-We study aspects of evolutionary theory in the context of the host-pathogen interface using molecular virology, small animal models, and newer genomic technologies.
+The rapid evolution of RNA viruses makes them particularly challenging targets for vaccines and antiviral drugs.
+However, a clearer understanding of their unique evolutionary dynamics may suggest novel approaches for control.
+Our research objective is to understand mechanisms of viral evolution as they relate to transmission and pathogenesis in infected hosts.
+We study aspects of evolutionary theory in the context of the host-pathogen interface using molecular virology, small animal models, and sequence data from clinical specimens.

 Rohn, JL, Lauring, AS, Linenberger, ML, and Overbaugh, J (1996) Transduction of Notch2 by feline leukemia virus in infected cats with thymic lymphoma.
 Journal of Virology, 70(11): 8071-8080.